 - it could not be enforced by execution in the country of the original court.

-The registration of foreign judgements Jersey does not include:
+The registration of foreign judgments in Jersey does not include:-

-The 1960 Law applies to foreign judgements Jersey of reciprocating countries that:
+The 1960 Law applies to foreign judgments in Jersey of reciprocating countries that:-

 - the judgment must be in respect of a sum of money.

-A registered judgment of a reciprocating country shall have the same force and effect, and proceedings to enforce may be taken, as if the foreign judgement in Jersey had been a judgement originally given in the Royal Court of Jersey and entered on the date of registration.
+A registered judgment of a reciprocating country shall have the same force and effect, and proceedings to enforce may be taken as if the foreign judgment in Jersey had been a judgment originally given in the Royal Court of Jersey and entered on the date of registration.

-A judgement debtor against whom a registered judgement may be enforced may apply to the Royal Court to set aside the registration of the foreign judgement.
-The grounds are as follows:
+A judgment debtor against whom a registered judgment may be enforced may apply to the Royal Court to set aside the registration of the foreign judgment.
+The grounds are as follows:-

 - that the judgment is not a judgment to which the 1960 Law applies;

-- was registered in contravention of the provisions of the 1960 Law;
+- that the judgment was registered in contravention of the provisions of the 1960 Law;

 - that the courts of the country of the original court had no jurisdiction in the circumstances of the case;